 You will be sharing a room with at least one other volunteer.
-Bedding is provided, but it's recommended that you bring a sheet sleeping bag/ cotton sleeping bag liner too (anything heavier will likely be too hot).
+Linen isprovided, but it's recommended that you bring a sheet sleeping bag/ cotton sleeping bag liner too (anything heavier will likely be too hot).
 You should also source your own mosquito net, either in Ghana or before you depart.